araj6523/SheGuard/README.md

 </div>

 # ✨ SheGuard
 SheGuard stands as the quintessential companion for women, ensuring their safety in every circumstance.
-Through its user-friendly features, it empowers you to swiftly alert your loved ones of your whereabouts and connect with emergency services effortlessly.
+Through its user-friendly features, it empowers you to swiftly alert your loved ones of your whereabouts and connect with emergency services effortless

 ## Screenshots 📱
 <div align="center">